 Zero Water and Brita are two of the most popular gravity water filter pitchers available.
-Both work on the same concept – when water is added to the pitcher, the filter gradually filters out the contaminants – and both have their own ranges of different sizes of smart, modern-looking pitchers to choose from.
-But when you look beyond first impressions at the Brita water filter vs Zero Water filter, each has their own features that set them apart.
+When you look beyond first impressions at the Brita water filter vs Zero Water filter, each has their own features that set them apart.

 📖 TL;DR ZeroWater versus Brita: Which is Best?